 A formal letter of appointment would be furnished to every newly appointed Director upon their appointment explaining, among other matters, their roles, obligations, duties and responsibilities as member of the Board.

-Board Composition and Balance
+Board Composition and Guidance

 Profiles of the Board are set out in “Board of Directors” section of this Annual Report.